CUBRID/cubrid-manual/en/admin/control.rst

 Broker Error
 ------------

-Broker error is an error which occurrs in broker application server(CAS), and it can happen on all applications which access to CAS with drivers.
+Broker error is an error which occurs in broker application server(CAS), and it can happen on all applications which access to CAS with drivers.

 Below shows the CAS error code table.
 CCI and JDBC's error messages can be different each other on the same CAS error code.
 If there is only one message, they are the same, but if there are two messages, then the first one is CCI error message and the second one is JDBC error message.